nightrome/cocostuff/README.md

 ## Details
 ### Label Names & Indices
 To be compatible with COCO, COCO-Stuff has 91 thing classes (1-91), 91 stuff classes (92-182) and 1 class "unlabeled" (0).
-Note that 11 of the thing classes of COCO do not have any segmentation annotations.
-The classes desk, door and mirror could be either stuff or things and therefore occur in both COCO and COCO-Stuff.
-To avoid confusion we add the suffix "-stuff" to those classes in COCO-Stuff.
-The full list of classes can be found [here](https://raw.githubusercontent.com/nightrome/cocostuff10k/master/dataset/cocostuff-labels.txt).
+Note that 11 of the thing classes of COCO do not have any segmentation annotations (blender, desk, door, eye glasses, hair brush, hat, mirror, plate, shoe, street sign, window).
+The classes desk, door, mirror and window could be either stuff or things and therefore occur in both COCO and COCO-Stuff.
+To avoid confusion we add the suffix "-stuff" or "-other" to those classes in COCO-Stuff.
+The full list of classes and their descriptions can be found [here](https://raw.githubusercontent.com/nightrome/cocostuff10k/master/dataset/cocostuff-labels.txt).

 ### Label Hierarchy
 This figure shows the label hierarchy of COCO-Stuff including all stuff and thing classes: